 Online security requires a multi-pronged approach.
 Things you need to consider include always using strong passwords, being careful what you access using public Wi-Fi hotspots, always keeping virus scanning software up-to-date, etc.

-With regards to your website, in addition to above, it is also advisable to have a security system in place.
+With regards to your website, in addition to the above, it is also advisable to have a security system in place.
 We use and recommend Wordfence.
-They have a free option whereby you install a plugin which implements things such as restricts access attempts, runs security scans, adds firewall protection, and notifies you of outstanding core/theme/plugin updates, plus many other features.
+They have a free option whereby you install a plugin that implements things such as restricts access attempts, runs security scans, adds firewall protection, and notifies you of outstanding core/theme/plugin updates, plus many other features.